-The season’s are a’changin’, as are our appetites.
-Once autumn arrives (Fall is just around the corner here in Australia), it’s out with the summer salads and in with the soul-warming fare.
-While pasta recipes are always de rigeur, I’ve got just the autumn recipes to get you excited about the cooler months ahead.
+The seasons have ticked over, and with the change in weather comes a change in our appetites.
+Once autumn arrives (Fall has officially landed here in Australia), it’s out with the summer salads and in with the soul-warming fare.
+While pasta recipes are always de rigeur, I’ve got the best autumn recipes to get you excited about the cooler months ahead.
 Full of comforting vibes and seasonal produce, these autumn food ideas will get you looking forward to cosy nights in, trust me.

 Produce is rich and rewarding at this time of year.
 Creamy pumpkins and eggplants are at their best early in the season, as are mushrooms, zucchinis and broccoli.
 As for what fruit is in season in autumn, enjoy a bountiful harvest of apples, bananas, plums and nashi pears, to name a few.